-While we are no longer offering plans in the Commercial marketplace as of December 31, 2022, we will continue to have involvement in the states where we formerly operated in as we support run out activities of medical claims incurred in the 2022 plan year and perform other activities necessary to wind down our operations in each state, including making final payments of 2022 risk adjustment payable liabilities during the third quarter of 2023.
-We expect these activities to be substantially complete by the end of 2023.
+While we are no longer offering plans in the Commercial marketplace as of December 31, 2022, we will continue to have involvement in the states where we formerly operated in as we support run out activities of medical claims incurred in the 2022 plan year and perform other activities necessary to wind down our operations in each state, including making final substantial payments of 2022 risk adjustment payable liabilities during the third quarter of 2023.
+We expect these activities to be substantially complete with medical claim payments by the end of 2023 and we will continue to make payments towards the remaining risk adjustment obligations through 2024 and early 2025.